A Brief Sanskrit Glossary

 Mahamaya: “Great illusion;” divine Power operating as identified with the Supreme Lord.
 A title of Shakti, the Goddess.

 Mahamrityunjaya: “The Great Conqueror of Death.”
 A title and four-armed form of Shiva.

 Mahamrityunjaya mantra: “The Great Conqueror of Death Mantra.”
 A Vedic verse addressed to Shiva that is recited for protection, recovery from disease, and extension of life.

-Mahapralaya: The final cosmic dissolution; the dissolution of all the worlds of relativity (Bhuloka, Bhuvaloka, Swaloka, Mahaloka, Janaloka, Tapoloka, and Satyaloka), until nothing but the Absolute remains.
+Mahapralaya: The final cosmic dissolution; the dissolution of all the worlds of relativity (Bhuloka, Bhuvaloka, Swaloka, Mahaloka, Janaloka, Tapaloka, and Satyaloka), until nothing but the Absolute remains.
 There are lesser dissolutions, known simply as pralayas, when only the first five worlds (lokas) are dissolved.

 Mahaprana: The undifferentiated, intelligent cosmic life-force that becomes the five pranas; all things contain the mahaprana and are manifestations of the mahaprana; the dynamic aspect of universal Consciousness; the superconscious Divine Life in all things.

 Mahapurusha: Great being; great soul; a person of supreme spiritual character and realization; a sage; the Supreme Lord.